wndhydrnt/saturn-bot/docs/operation_guides/metrics.md

 Status of the last run of a task.
 1 indicates success.
 0 indicates failure.

 Use this metric to alert that a task has failed.

+## `sb_server_collector_success`

+Exported by: `server`

+Status of the last metric collection.
+`1` indicates that the last metric collection succeeded.
+`0` indicates that an error occurred during metric collection.

+Use this metric to alert on the availability of metrics.

+## `sb_server_task_run_success`

+Exported by: `server`

+Status of the last run of a task.
+`1` indicates that the run finished successfully.
+`0` indicates that the run failed.

+Use this metric to alert on failing runs.

+Additional label pairs can be added by setting [`metricLabels`](../reference/task/index.md#metriclabels) in a task file.
+These labels can be used to, for example, route alerts to the actual owners of a task.